mblackstock/mblackstock.github.io/_posts/2021-01-26-influxdb-node.md

 ### Multiple Points

 Finally you can output multiple points.
-To do so, you supply a payload with an array of arrays.
+To do so, you supply a payload containing an array of arrays.
 For example:

 ```javascript
 msg.payload = [